citusdata/pg_cron/README.md

 ## What is pg_cron?

 pg_cron is a simple cron-based job scheduler for PostgreSQL runs inside the database.
-It uses the same syntax and much of the same code as regular cron, but it allows you to schedule PostgreSQL commands directly from the database:
+It uses the same syntax as regular cron, but it allows you to schedule PostgreSQL commands directly from the database:

 ```sql
 -- Delete old data on Saturday at 3:30am (GMT)